Justin Sullivan/Getty Images

 In acquisitions and mergers, while data is usually integrated into the purchasing company’s already existing systems, according to Kubler, what actually happens differs based on what the acquiring company’s plans are.

-"While sensitive, personally identifiable data is supposed to be protected (like credit card numbers or passport information), often in merger and acquisitions, it takes some time before the data is -- if ever -- truly integrated into the secure infrastructure," Kubler says.
-"In many cases, data migration happens after a merger or acquisition is completed."
+“While sensitive, personally identifiable data is supposed to be protected (like credit card numbers or passport information), often in mergers and acquisitions, it takes some time before the data is — if ever — truly integrated into the secure infrastructure,” Kubler says.
+“In many cases, data migration happens after a merger or acquisition is completed.”

-Most of the time, consumers cannot opt out of their data being transferred by the acquiring company, Kubler says, noting most companies put clauses in their terms and conditions of use, which states that they can give your data to an acquiring company.
+Most of the time, consumers cannot opt out of their data being transferred by the acquiring company, Kubler says, noting that most companies put clauses in their terms and conditions of use, which state that they can give your data to an acquiring company.

 If you want to opt out of your data being transferred, things can get a bit tricky and, often, are a major headache for consumers.

 “If no such legal statement is in place, (a) motion for opt-out from data transfer can be documented as a request to take down the information.
 Although, this can be a low priority task for an acquiring company,” Kubler says.

 It’s not all doom and gloom for consumers, though.